|

 Match 3, SRI vs ZIM: Sri Lanka through to the next round

-M Jayawardene (capt), M Atapattu, M Bandara, T Dilshan, D Fernando, S Jayasuriya, C Kapugedera, F Maharoof, S Malinga, M Muralitharan, P Perera, K Sangakkara (wk), U Tharanga, C Vaas
+Sri Lanka Team M Jayawardene (Captain), M Atapattu, M Bandara, T Dilshan, D Fernando, S Jayasuriya, C Kapugedera, F Maharoof, S Malinga, M Muralitharan, P Perera, K Sangakkara (Wicket Keeper), U Tharanga, C Vaas

 Sri Lanka aim to raise tempo against Zimbabwe